-Figure 4 shows marketable and non-marketable Treasury debt as of year-end 2015, including loans taken to expand the foreign exchange reserves.
+Figure 4 shows marketable and non-marketable Treasury debt as of year-end 2016, including loans taken to expand the foreign exchange reserves.
 The debt falls into three categories: nominal (59%), inflation-indexed (18%), and foreign-denominated (23%).
+As is discussed in Section 4.1.2, the Treasury paid off a large share of its foreign debt during the spring; therefore, the share of foreign debt has fallen and will be 11% at the end of the year.